AguaClara/Textbook/Filtration/EStaRS_Design.rst

 **make this useful**

 This equation is used to determine the smallest pipe size that meets the pressure recovery constraint for a certain flow.
-It alost provides a maximum value for head loss within the system, summing the various pressure recovery terms and comparting to this value will show if the design makes sense.
+It almost provides a maximum value for head loss within the system, summing the various pressure recovery terms and comparting to this value will show if the design makes sense.
 As the head loss through  the sand is known, the equation can be directly solved for pressure recovery.
-From the total filter flow the flow throuh any branch can be determined.
+From the total filter flow the flow through any branch can be determined.
 As the pressure recovery term is directly related to the velocity in the pipe a maximum velocity can be determined from the PR term.
 This maximum velocity can be used to find the minimum area for the branches from pressure recovery, which can provide a pipe diameter.
 This value can be compared to the minimum determined by the fabrication constraint of the slotted pipes and the larger of the 2 minimums is used for the design.

-Though the piezometric head profiles for the inlet and outlet manifolds for the middle layers may be parallel, meaning the pressure recovery is less constrained for a good flow distribution, a tight constraint is still needed for the outer manifolds where the velocity is 1/2 and the PR is 1/4 (because presseue recovery goes with the square of the velocity) that of the inner layer, while the term is smaller still in the bottom-most manifold where the velocity head is tiny as the diameter is larger to accomdate for full filter flow during backwash.
+Though the piezometric head profiles for the inlet and outlet manifolds for the middle layers may be parallel, meaning the pressure recovery is less constrained for a good flow distribution, a tight constraint is still needed for the outer manifolds where the velocity is 1/2 and the PR is 1/4 (because pressure recovery goes with the square of the velocity) that of the inner layer, while the term is smaller still in the bottom-most manifold where the velocity head is tiny as the diameter is larger to accommodate for full filter flow during backwash.

 See the section on Pressure Recovery  in :ref:`Filtration Intro <title_filtration>` for more infomation if this is unclear.